top of page

 The Smarter (and Sharper) Alternative

-• Red Wing Heritage Iron Ranger Boots: $349
+• Red Wing Heritage Iron Ranger Boots: Priced at $349

-These are made from full-grain leather, built with Goodyear welts (designed to be resoled), and actually improve with age.
+These shoes are crafted from full-grain leather, feature durable Goodyear welts (meaning they can be resoled), and actually improve with age.

-If you buy a pair for $300 and properly maintain them (resoling every 2–3 years at about $150), here’s how it looks over 5 years:
+If you buy a pair for $300 and properly care for them (including resoling every 2–3 years at about $150), here’s how the costs add up over five years:

 Item